instructor-ai/instructor/docs/examples/index.md

-# List of Examples
+# Function Calls by Example

 Welcome to the examples page.
-Here you will find detailed information on how to use our code and examples demonstrating various features and functionalities.
+Here you will find emails that highlight a range of use cases, on how to use our code and examples demonstrating various features and functionalities.

 ## Library